emarcey/cicerone/modules/belgian/08__witbier.md

 	* 1930s, only 4 breweries
 	* 1957, the last Witbier brewery in Belgium (Tomsin) closed
 * Pierre Celis was a milkman who had worked at Tomsin
-	* 1960s, he started Brewry Celis in a hayloft
+	* 1960s, he started Brewery Celis/De Kluis in a hayloft
 	* 1966, first batch of Oud Hoegaards Bier
 	* 1980s, other Belgian/Dutch brewers hopped on the train
 	* 1985, fire destroyed Celis brewery, forcing Celis to sell to Artois